-More details are included in the attached flyer.
-As always, the most complete and up-to-date source of information about competitive bridge in the Nutmeg State can be found at CTBridge.org.
+More details are included in the flyer, which is available at https://web2.acbl.org/Tournaments/Ads/2025/03/2503338.pdf.
+As always, the most complete and up-to-date source of information about competitive bridge in the Nutmeg State can be found at ctbridge.org.

-If you can, lease join us in Orange in March.
+I sincerely hope that you can join my friends and me in Orange in March.
 Tournament bridge is a spectacular game.
 Not only do you experience all the dimensions of the greatest card game ever in the format for which it was designed; you also have a great opportunity to make lasting connections with others who share your interests.